replicatedhq/replicated-docs/docs/intro-main.md

 - Integrate with the Troubleshoot open source project to provide preflight checks and support bundles for your application
 - Get telemetry and key insights for the instances of your app running in customer environments.

 These features are available whether your use the Replicated SDK as a service to your Helm chart, or use the Replicated installation options with either a Helm chart, standard manifest files, or Kubernetes operators.

-For more information, see [Installation Options](#installation-options).
+## SDK

 ## Installation Options